michaelmonetized/Sonny-s-Shining/NOVEL.md

 Harry emerged from behind a stack of stripped engines.
 He was short, stocky, with a mustache that curled at the ends and hands that looked like they could crack walnuts—or necks—with equal ease.

-"Harry Pollard," the man introduced himself.
+"Harry," the man introduced himself.
 "But everyone calls me Snub.
 You know why?"

 "Enlighten me."